anilmainali/Java/README.md

 - under Hard Disk Drives.Scroll down select and click on Program Files
 - Scroll down select and click on Java folder
 - Click on jdk folder.
+Click on bin folder.Select the entire path from the address bar.

+Copy the path

+Appending with a semicolon at end of existing path and paste the Path you just copied.

 # Step 4 — Download Eclipse Neon.